Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Introduction

-It is important to remark that we are considering the action of $\Gamma_{A,B,C,D}$ on the (non-compact) affine surface $S_{A,B,C,D} \subset \mathbb{C}^3$.
-Indeed the elements of $\Gamma_{A,B,C,D}$ extend only as birational mappings of the compactification $\overline{S}_{A,B,C,D} \subset \mathbb{CP}^3$, with both indeterminate and super-attracting/collapsing behavior at infinity (see Section \ref{dynamics_near_infinty}).
-This lack of compactness, the wild behavior of birational mappings at infinity, and the ``attracting nature of infinity for $\Gamma_{A,B,C,D}$'' makes several aspects of this dynamical system rather challenging.
-It also seems to rule out the possibility of ergodic-theoretic methods like those recently used by Cantat and Dujardin \cite{cantat-dujardin}, in the case of automorphism groups of compact surfaces.
-This will be discussed more in Section \ref{SUBSEC:CANTAT_DUJARDIN}.
+It is important to remark that we are considering the action of $\AUTOGROUP_{A,B,C,D}$ on the (non-compact) affine surface $S_{A,B,C,D} \subset \mathbb{C}^3$.
+Indeed the elements of $\AUTOGROUP_{A,B,C,D}$ extend only as birational mappings of the compactification $\overline{S}_{A,B,C,D} \subset \mathbb{CP}^3$, with both indeterminate and super-attracting/collapsing behavior at infinity (see Section \ref{dynamics_near_infinty}).
+This lack of a good compact domain for $\AUTOGROUP_{A,B,C,D}$ makes several aspects of this dynamical system rather challenging.
+It also seems to rule out ergodic-theoretic methods like those recently used by Cantat and Dujardin \cite{cantat-dujardin} to study automorphism groups of compact surfaces.
+This will be discussed further in Section \ref{SUBSEC:CANTAT_DUJARDIN}.